muratk5n/thirdwave/en/README.md

 3  2022-05-17T07:02:00.000Z         1.48        1.3
 ```

-1.3 vs 1.48 for Walmart.
+Real was 1.3 vs estimate 1.48 for Walmart.

 ---

-Both Target and Walmart had a miss on earnings estimates.
+Both Target and Walmart had a miss on earnings.

 ---